andres-h/gnss/apps/gnss_plugin/descriptions/gnss_plugin.rst

-The GNSS plugin is a SeedLink plugin that converts GNSS messages to Mini-SEED channels according to the following table:
+The GNSS plugin is a SeedLink plugin that converts GDRT (GFZ Displacement Real-Time) UDP messages to Mini-SEED channels according to the following table:

 +-------+---------------------+----------------+---------------------------------------+-------------------+
 | Index | Field name          | Format         | Description                           | Mini-SEED channel |